ansys/pysimai/doc/source/user_guide/config_file.rst

   .. note ::

-    Only the first one found will be used.
+    The first one found is used.

     ``$XDG_CONFIG_HOME`` defaults to ``~/.config``.

-* For Windows XP :
+* For Windows XP:

   * ``C:\Documents and Settings\<user>\Local Settings\Application Data\Ansys\simai.conf``